Sweet and Sour Chicken Balls

 • Preheat the oil in a deep-fryer or Dutch oven to 375 degrees Fahrenheit.

 • Using a pair of tongs, carefully place the balls in the oil.
-Deep-fry the chicken for about 3 to 4 minutes, or until golden brown.
+Deep-fry the chicken for 3 to 4 minutes, or until golden brown.
 Use a slotted spoon to remove the balls.
-Let them rest on a serving plate lined with paper towels to rid of excess oil.
+Let them rest on a serving plate lined with paper towels to drain any excess oil.

 • Sprinkle the chicken with salt.
 Serve hot with sweet and sour sauce.
 Enjoy!